Yordan Alvarez Player Props: Astros vs. Angels

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Yordan Alvarez?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Yordan Alvarez At The Plate

-- Alvarez leads Houston with 49 hits and an OBP of .389 this season.
+- Alvarez has 51 hits and an OBP of .391, both of which rank first among Houston hitters this season.

-- Among the qualified hitters, he ranks 53rd in batting average, while his on-base percentage ranks 14th and he is fifth in slugging.
+- Among qualifying hitters in MLB play, he ranks 43rd in batting average, 12th in on-base percentage, and third in slugging.

-- In 24 games this season (48.0%), Alvarez has picked up an RBI, and in 14 of those games (28.0%) he had two or more.
-He has also driven home three or more of his team's runs in six contests.
+- In 25 games this year (49.0%), Alvarez has picked up an RBI, and in 15 of those games (29.4%) he had more than one.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.